timajwilliams/timajwilliams.github.io/_posts/2024-12-20-modernbert.md

 For practitioners, ModernBERT offers a compelling upgrade path: better performance across the board, significantly improved efficiency, and long-context capability, all while maintaining backward compatibility with existing BERT-style workflows.

-The models are open source and available today, along with the FlexBERT framework that enables easy experimentation with the architecture.
+The models are open source and available, along with the FlexBERT framework that enables easy experimentation with the architecture.
 You can start exploring at [github.com/AnswerDotAI/ModernBERT](https://github.com/AnswerDotAI/ModernBERT).